enmalik/comp767_finalproject/README.md

 - PER contains all the work associated with prioritized experience replay.
 - HER contains all the work associated with hindsight experience replay.
 - data_analysis contains all the work associated with aggregating the results.

+All other notebooks are iterations of work and are not final.